Soynido/reasoning-layer-v3/README.md

 **Author**: Valentin Galudec
 **Project**: Reasoning Layer V3
-**Version**: v1.0.40-STABLE
+**Version**: v1.0.78-PATH-SAFETY-COMPLETE
 **Repository**: https://github.com/Soynido/reasoning-layer-v3

-**Generated by**: The system itself ("README generated through internal reasoning graph")
+**Generated by**: The system itself through reflective cognitive cycle

 ---

 *This README was synthesized from actual reasoning data captured by the system during normal operations.
-The metrics, patterns, correlations, and forecasts shown are real outputs from the Reasoning Layer V3 engine.*
+The metrics, patterns, correlations, forecasts, and goals shown are real outputs from the Reasoning Layer V3 engine as of 2025-10-29.*